omuili/terraguard/README.md

 # TerraGuard

 TerraGuard is an interactive web application designed to predict and prevent sinkhole hazards using advanced machine learning and geospatial data analysis.
-Developed as part of the Hackbox Challenge, TerraGuard leverages the power of AI to provide real-time risk assessments and early warnings, enhancing community safety and proactive risk management.
+Developed as part of the Microsoft Innovation Challenge, TerraGuard leverages the power of AI to provide real-time risk assessments and early warnings, enhancing community safety and proactive risk management.

 ## Table of Contents